-As Ragnar goes on raids to Britain and brings back valuable plunder, wins a fight with the Earl of Kattegat, and his power grows, he becomes the Earl, or king, of Kattegat.
+As Ragnar goes on raids to Britain and brings back valuable plunder, wins a fight with the Earl of Kattegat, and his power grows, he becomes the Earl of Kattegat.
 Throughout the series, this village is at the heart of the lives and the story of these raiding Vikings, and it grows as time passes in the series.
 It serves as the domestic, Norse center of the tale.

-But there is no actual village or city called Kattegat in Norway, and as far as anyone knows, there never was.
+However, there is no actual village or city called Kattegat in Norway, and as far as anyone knows, there never was.
 This quintessential Nordic name was co-opted for the series, and the village itself was filmed on location in Wicklow County, Ireland.

-The Kattegat takes the waters of the Baltic Sea to the Skagerrak, which connects to the North Sea.
-It's sometimes called Kattegat Bay by the locals.
+Although the village of Kattegat isn't known to exist, it is a narrow bay in southern Scandinavia between Denmark's Jutland peninsula on the west and islands in the Danish Straits on the south and Sweden to the east.
+The Kattegat takes the waters of the Baltic Sea to the Skagerrak, which connects to the North Sea and is sometimes called Kattegat Bay by the locals.

-Until 1784, when the Elder Canal was completed, the Kattegat was the only way to get in and out of the Baltic region by sea and thus held major importance for the entire Baltic/Scandinavian area.
+Until 1784, when the Elder Canal was completed, the Kattegat was the only way to get in and out of the Baltic region by sea and thus held major importance for the entire Baltic and Scandinavian area.

-Shipping and Ecology
+Shipping and Ecology of Kattegat

 Kattegat also has its share of ecological issues.
-In the 1970s, the Kattegat was declared a marine dead zone, and Denmark and the European Union are working on ways to contain and repair the environmental damage.
-The Kattegat is part of the Sulfur Emission Control Area of the Baltic Sea, and its shallow reefs, which are spawning grounds for fish and marine mammals, and many threatened birds are being protected as part of environmental efforts that strive to maintain the Kattegat's biodiversity.
+In the 1970s, the Kattegat was declared a marine dead zone, and Denmark and the European Union are still working on ways to contain and repair the environmental damage.
+The Kattegat is part of the Sulfur Emission Control Area of the Baltic Sea, and its shallow reefs, which are spawning grounds for fish, marine mammals, and many threatened birds are being protected as part of environmental efforts that strive to maintain the Kattegat's biodiversity.